Language Support

 • Markdown

-(must be explicitly specified via --language markdown when generating project config, primarily useful for documentation-heavy projects)
+(must explicitly enable language markdown, primarily useful for documentation-heavy projects)

 • Nix